Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/carrion-crawler.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-37, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden"
+37, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden"
 ---
 # [Carrion Crawler](2-Mechanics/CLI/bestiary/monstrosity/carrion-crawler.md)
 *Source: Monster Manual p.
-37, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden*
+37, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden*

 Carrion crawlers scour putrid flesh from carcasses and gobble the slimy bones that remain.
 They aggressively attack any creature that trespasses on their territory or disturbs their feasting.